yoichio/public-documents/selectionapiforshadow.md

 If the user drag mouse from ```'foo'``` to ```'bar'```,
 ![image](resources/foobar-select.png)
 In this situation, ```document.getSelection()``` returns a Selection associated with a Range of ```{'foo',1, 'bar', 1}```.
+Selection API also offers setting user selection by javascript, but it is another topic.

 ## Support table
 |                           |   Chrome  | Safari | Firefox | Edge |